2016rshah/blog/posts/12-books-12-months-2017.md

 In retrospect I think I saved the best for last.
 Maybe this lengthy, dense, and wonky book wouldn't be everybody's cup of tea, but I think it was probably my favorite book I read this year.
 Here's to the books that shaped my 2017, and to all the books still out there for next year <i class="em em-clinking_glasses"></i>

-[^footnote3]: There's a high chance someone will throw that comparison in my face at some point

 [^footnote4]: The most recent example was when my homework asked me to provide an isomorphism between the additive group of polynomials and the multiplicative group of positive rationals.
 I was baffled that there could possibly be a bijection between these two seemingly unrelated sets defined on seemingly unrelated operations.
 I went into office hours and my professor showed me the inextricable link that lies in prime numbers.
 You can't make this stuff up.
 I'm telling you, man, Math is wild.